-Heritage Day in Alberta is widely celebrated in the province: the festival dedicated to the holiday lasts three days.
-Alberta is a unique and interesting place, known for its wide open spaces, sunny weather, cultural and national diversity.
-Thanks to these features, Heritage Day turns out to be colorful and memorable.
+Heritage Day in Alberta is widely celebrated in the province and usually lasts three days.
+Alberta is a unique and interesting place, known for its wide-open spaces, sunny weather, and cultural and national diversity.
+Thanks to these features, Heritage Day is often colorful and memorable.

-- Alberta is famous for its wide prairies, the diversity and richness of fauna, rodeo traditions and unique museums.
+- Alberta is famous for its wide prairies, the diversity and richness of its fauna, rodeo traditions, and unique museums.

 - Alberta has an artificial waterfall that is taller than Niagara.

-- This province is of interest to fans of ufology, as there is an information center dedicated to UFOs.
+- This province is of interest to ufologists, as there is an information center dedicated to UFOs.

-On this day, you can gather with the whole family at the table and remember interesting family traditions – this is what many residents of Alberta do.
+On this day, gather with the whole family at the table and remember interesting family traditions – this is what many Alberta residents do.
 Those who prefer crowded events can visit the Servus Heritage Festival, where you can not only have fun, but also see an exposition dedicated to the cultural diversity of the area.
-Many interesting interactive events are held in museums, which are not lacking here.
+Many interesting interactive events are also held in museums.

 Heritage Day in Alberta is observed on the first Monday of August.